-- Objective 3.1: Identify data needs and establish processes to support community partners. - Objective 3.2: Support stakeholders in efforts to leverage data into actionable interventions. - Objective 3.3: Illuminate health disparities in the Capital Region. - Objective 3.4: Monitor public health prevention activities in the region to readily review the progress, or lack thereof, on prevention strategies.
+Objective 3.1 Identify data needs and establish processes to support community partners.

+Objective 3.2 Support stakeholders in efforts to leverage data into actionable interventions.

+Objective 3.3 Illuminate health disparities in the Capital Region.

-- 3.1.1 Acquire, process, and analyze relevant types of data, and report findings to Steering Committee and work groups.
-Post findings publicly on HCDI's PHIP website when data is available. - 3.2.1 Produce Ad hoc reports on health needs of targeted subpopulations in the Capital Region to support the development of projects, proposals, or talks with PHIP partners. - 3.3.1 Produce quarterly health disparity reports focused on the differential health needs of subpopulations throughout the Capital District to inform discussion, service development, grants, and strategic responses. - 3.4.1 Provide performance measurement support and easily accessible data reports on Prevention Agenda priorities in the region, including sub-population and trend information by county. - 3.4.2 Maintain PHIP dashboards to monitor progress toward prevention priorities.
+- 3.1.1 Acquire, process, and analyze relevant types of data, and report findings to Steering Committee, Consumer Health Network and other work groups; post findings publicly on HCDI's PHIP website when data is available. - 3.2.1 Produce Ad hoc reports on health needs of targeted subpopulations in the Capital Region to support the development of projects, proposals, or talks with PHIP partners; produce reports from health consumer surveys to support the Consumer Health Network and inform regional stakeholders. - 3.3.1 Produce quarterly health equity reports focused on the differential health needs of subpopulations throughout the Capital District to inform discussion, service development, grants, and strategic responses.

-- 3.1.1.1 Maintain and update the Capital Region Public Health Data web page with local, state, and national sources, planning and programming documents, and HCDI studies and reports that focus on targeted health needs. - 3.2.1.1 Produce ad hoc data reports regularly for PHIP partners throughout the region. - 3.3.1.1 Complete, post on the PHIP website and share broadly the results of quarterly health equity reports. - 3.4.1.1 Post local health departments and hospitals Community Health Assessment/ Community Health Improvement Plan and Community Service Plan on the HCDI website by the second quarter in 2017. - 3.4.1.2 Maintain and update PHIP dashboards that include health prevention in provider settings, consumer health, preventable health outcomes and overall community health measures that reflect Prevention Agenda, SHIP, and DSRIP priorities.
+- 3.1.1.1 Update relevant data-related landing pages on thewebsitewith local, state, and national sources, planning and programming documents, and HCDI studies and reports that focus on targeted health needs. - 3.2.1.1 Produce ad hoc data reports that inform strategic local or regional population health improvement initiatives. - 3.3.1.1 Complete, post on the PHIP website and share broadly the results of quarterly health equity reports.